QuestNPC/ISNA-project/README.md

 The project analyses covid19 tweet dataset found at https://github.com/lopezbec/COVID19_Tweets_Dataset

-The reposity itself will not contain the data, but will provide an automatic mean to clone required data to replicate the analysis.
+The reposity itself will not contain the data